njz3/vJoyIOFeederWithFFB/README.md

 Currently, analog inputs for pedals, steering wheel angle works.
-Force feedback is handled for PWM+Dir mode (pins D9/D10/D11) and two Model 3 boards (only Lemans and Scud Race).
+Force feedback is handled for PWM+Dir mode (pins D9/D10/D11) and two Model 3 driveboards (only Lemans and Scud Race).
+Missing effects are emulated by cheating with fast constant-torque commands@5ms (200Hz).
+This allows for full effects to be played on your setup, whatever the underlying driveboard can provide.
+Emulating requires at least the constant torque effect to be operationnal on your motor driver (ie a rumble-only setup cannot be used).

+Calibration of analog inputs can pe performed from the GUI to map your physical wheel rotation to the maximum vJoy amplitude (0..32768), same for pedals motion.
-Digital inputs are mapped to buttons but remapping from the GUI does not work yet (which means pins D2=button 0, D3=button 1, ...).
+Digital inputs are mapped to buttons and remapping is possible using the GUI.
+This allows to finally handle your personnal setup.
+Outputs to drive lamps are retrieved only for MAME and Supermodel (model 3) emulator for only a few games are handled yet.

 ## What is next?

 The next steps I plan are:
 - add schematics to help people do their cabling
-- finish a first 'beta' GUI to help people configure this software easily
-- add more translation modes (SailorSat already has a long list of commands)
-- add RS232/RS422 communication through Arduino for Lindbergh driveboard.
-- implement missing effects by cheating with fast constant-torque commands@4ms
-- implement reading of lamps/relays outputs from supermodel/Mame/m2emulator
+- continue the reading of lamps/relays outputs from supermodel/Mame/m2emulator
 (SailorSat& BigPanik did that already) by getting messaging Windows or do process memory reading.
+- add more translation modes for other Model2/3 driveboards (SailorSat already has a long list of commands)
+- add RS232/RS422 communication through Aganyte's FFB Converter board for Lindbergh driveboard.

 ## How to use it

 !!!
 WARNING as this is still an alpha-stage developpement !!!

+Two possibilities are offered : either pick the latest released installer/setup, or compile the software by your own.

 To build the application, please install Visual Studio 2019 Community Edition with C# for Desktop.